Citation, DOI, disclosures and article data

 There is a bimodal distribution in the age of affected patients, with peaks in young adults (15-34 years) and older patients (>55 years).

-An uncommon presentation described in Hodgkin disease is pain in involved organs following alcohol consumption.
+An uncommon presentation described in Hodgkin lymphoma is pain in involved organs following alcohol consumption.

 The disease is characterized by the presence of Reed-Sternberg cells (considered to be a type of B cell).
 These cells however only occupy a very small proportion (<5%) of the overall cell population of the affected lymph node.
 Contiguous spread is another feature.
 EBV infection is present in 40-80% depending on subtype 4.